efchi/Multi-Agent-AI-Orchestration/.docs/readme.en.md

 This line of reasoning inevitably leads to political and social reflections that are not into the scope of this comment.

-The purpose of this comment is instead an invitation to **prepare**, without wanting to exaggerate but also not to underestimate the risks, particularly aimed at those who are considering starting a career in the field of computer science to make a living - *front-end developer*, *full-stack developer*, *back-end developer*, *data analyst*, and so on - as the industry will be profoundly overturned by the AI revolution.
+The purpose of this comment is instead an invitation to **prepare**, without wanting to exaggerate but also not to underestimate the risks, particularly aimed at those who are considering starting a career in the field of computer science to make a living - as a front-end developer, full-stack developer, back-end developer, data analyst, and so on - as the industry will be profoundly overturned by the AI revolution.

 ## Contacts